 Say hello to your perfect happy medium: the Tuft & Needle original mattress.
 This option is a not-too-hard, not-too-soft foam mattress that is ideal for all sleeping positions.
 According to the company, 95 percent of customers keep and love their Tuft & Needle original mattress.
 Really, we consider it the solution to the Goldilock's Syndrom (and looking for a mattress that is not too soft, nor too hard), or just for anyone who wants continuous comfort night after night.
 And the only thing better than that?
-This mattress falls in the middle of the road when it comes to prices.
+While the Original just misses as being a candidate for the best cheap mattresses under $500 (Tuft & Needle does offer a budget model via Amazon), it falls in the middle of the road when it comes to prices.

 What is the Tuft & Needle original mattress like to sleep on?